| Title: | Convert Formatted Spreadsheets to Presentation-Ready Display Tables |

 Modified data frame in long format.

-Convert formatting information into arguments that can be used by gt
+Convert formatting information into arguments that can be used by gt.

 format_long |